KhronosGroup/glslang/README.md

   - the object does not come from the pool, and you have to do normal C++ memory management of what you `new`

+* Features can be protected by version/extension/stage/profile:
+  See the comment in `glslang/MachineIndependent/Versions.cpp`.

 [cmake]: https://cmake.org/
 [python]: https://www.python.org/